New Zealand North Island or South Island is always a question difficult to answer.

 - Explore hobbit holes and drink mead like one

 - Warmer waters to go swimming on the beaches and also world class scuba adventures

-Best time: All year round, New Zealand North Island offers a lot of different things to do.
-Late summer and autumn (Mid-March –April) is usually cyclone season and can be tricky.
+Best time: All year round, the region offers a lot of different things to do.
+Late summer and autumn (Mid-March–April) is usually cyclone season and can be tricky.